-These fruits can help you boost your memory, protect you from memory loss that comes as a result of aging, are very low on the glycemic scale, stabilize blood sugar levels, boost cardiovascular health, prevent oxygen damage to the retina, and can protect us even from cancer.
+These fruits can help you boost your memory, protect you from memory loss that comes as a result of aging, are very low on the glycemic scale, stabilize blood sugar levels, boost cardiovascular health, prevent oxygen damage to the retina, and protect us even from cancer.

 Blueberries are fond of water and sun and they need quality soil, mulching, and fertilization to make progress.
 Planting and growing these fruits is relatively simple.
 According to many experts, this is the berry that is simplest to grow.
 In case you are interested in planting and want to grow buckets of blueberries then you must check our advice.